Dan23022/PythonClipboardManager-Linux/README.md

-# GTK Keylogger Utility (Python + GTK 3)
+# 🖋️ GTK Clipboard Manager Utility (Python + GTK 3)

-A lightweight keylogger utility built using Python and GTK 3, with support for encryption using Fernet (symmetric encryption).
-This tool leverages native Linux GUI components (via PyGObject) and captures keyboard input at the system level.
+A lightweight, encrypted clipboard manager built using Python and GTK 3.
+This utility monitors your clipboard for changes and securely logs clipboard contents using Fernet symmetric encryption.
+The application features a clean GTK 3 interface, built with PyGObject, and runs on most Linux systems with minimal dependencies.

 ---

 ## ✨ Features

-- 🔐 **Encrypted Keylogging**: Securely stores logged keystrokes using the `cryptography` library (Fernet symmetric encryption).
+- 🔐 **Encrypted Clipboard Logging**
+  Securely stores copied clipboard text using the `cryptography` library (Fernet encryption).

-- 🧵 **Multithreaded Design**: Logging and GUI components run concurrently using Python's `threading`.
+- 🧵 **Multithreaded Design**
+  Clipboard monitoring and the GTK GUI run concurrently using Python’s `threading` module for smooth performance.

-- 🎛️ **GTK 3 GUI**: Built with the GTK 3 framework via `PyGObject`, allowing a native-feeling GUI on Linux desktops.
+- 🖼️ **GTK 3 GUI**
+  Built with PyGObject for native GTK integration on Linux desktops.

-- ⌨️ **System-wide Key Capture**: Uses `pynput` to capture all keyboard activity across applications.
+- 📋 **Clipboard Monitoring**
+  Automatically detects clipboard changes and logs new entries.

-- 📦 **Lightweight & Minimal**: Only a few dependencies, focused on simplicity and clarity.
+- 📦 **Minimal & Lightweight**
+  Few dependencies, no bloat — easy to deploy and run on any Linux machine.

 ---

 ## 📦 Requirements

-### Python Packages (can be installed via pip):
+### ✅ Python Packages

+Install via pip:

 ```bash
 pip install -r requirements.txt